 Chad KileSustainability CoordinatorPreviously an urban farmer, Chad is interested in creating strong local food economies.

-Kim UrbaniakEducatorKim lives in Kimberley, where she brings plenty of enthusiasm and passion for outdoor activities and connecting people with the natural world.
-She has a MA in Environmental Education and Communications, and a varied background in community engagement, program development, and volunteer management.
+Kim UrbaniakEducatorKim brings plenty of enthusiasm and passion for outdoor activities and connecting people with the natural world.
+With a background in Environmental Education and Communications, she brings a varied skillset of community engagement, program development, and volunteer management.

 Join The Team